SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

-The idea now is to view the current point $\thetaold$ as a local solution, or at least a stationary point, of a problem with modified objective $\fold(\thetaold) - r^\transp \thetaold$.
-With the modified objective, $\thetaextended$ becomes a stationary point of the extended problem \eqref{eq:training-extended-problem}.
+In order to apply sensitivity analysis, the current point $\thetaold$ is treated as a local solution, or at least a stationary point, of a problem with modified objective $\fold(\thetaold) - r^\transp \thetaold = \fextended(\thetaextended) - r^\transp \thetaold$.
+With the modified objective, $\thetaextended$ becomes a stationary point of the extended problem, \eqref{eq:training-extended-problem-perturbed}, at $\perturbation = 0$.
 Since the constraints are linear and the constraint Jacobian~$M$ has linearly independent rows, the linear independence constraint qualification (LICQ) holds.
-Consequently, $\thetaextended$ is a KKT point with uniquely defined Lagrange multiplier $\lambda$ satisfying
+Consequently, $\thetaextended$ is a KKT point with uniquely defined Lagrange multiplier vector $\lambda$ satisfying

-Taking into account the partitioning $\thetaextended = [\thetaold, \thetanew]$ and the structure of $M$, we can write \eqref{eq:KKT-conditions} as
+Taking into account the partitioning $\thetaextended = [\thetaold, \thetanew]$ and the structure of $M = [0, \id]$, we can write \eqref{eq:KKT-conditions} as